39 Must-dos in beautiful Western North Carolina

 18. Take a stroll around downtown Asheville

 Asheville is home to a trendy walkable downtown district which is loaded with unique restaurants, coffee houses, and galleries.
 The architecture is beautiful and the landscaping is always maintained.
 Plenty of unique dining establishments to explore.
-For breakfast swing by Biscuit Head, Sunny Point Cafe, or Early Girl Eatery.
-Check out Chai Pani for lunch, an award winning Indian restaurant serving authentic street fare.
+For breakfast swing by Biscuit Head, Sunny Point Cafe, or High Five.
+Check out Chai Pani for lunch, an award-winning Indian restaurant serving authentic street fare.
 If you are craving something sweet, treat yourself to a delicious liquid chocolate truffle at French Broad.

-There’s lots to do here including the Asheville Pinball Museum, numerous independent coffeehouses, the Asheville Art Museum, and all sorts of speciality shops.
+There’s lots of attractions here including old-fashioned gaming at the Asheville Pinball Museum, numerous independent coffeehouses, the Asheville Art Museum, and all sorts of speciality shops.
 The Mast General Store is a must stop for the old time nostalgia.
 Also be sure to check out the lineup of events.
 There always seems to be something going on, whether it be an art fair, a farmer’s market, or a seasonal festival.

 It would be a shame to visit the area and not check out one of America’s best national parks.
 As America’s most beloved park, the Smokies sees a whopping 11 million visitors per year! (this is more than double than runner up the Grand Canyon).
 Not only is the scenery here incredible, but it’s also home to the largest concentration of black bears in America.
 Sightings are not at all rare – in fact, I saw a bear on my first hike!
 The fact that admission is totally free makes the park all the more desirable.